timJFrame/sei-project-1/README.md

 <p>The next stage in my process was creating a function that dealt with harry eating tokens and adding each eaten token to the players score.
 Once this was working I created a function that to display a winning message when all the tokens on the board were eaten and incorporated this into the ‘end of game function’.</p>

 <p>The last important piece of functionality was a function to be used when Harry ate a green token.
-When this happened all of the Voldemort ghosts had a new class applied for a short period of time.
+When this happened all of the Voldemort ghosts had a new CSS class applied for a short period of time.
 While the special class was applied the ghosts tracking logic was disabled and Harry would not lose any lives if he came into contact with a ghost and was also able to eat a ghost and send it back to its starting position.</p>

 <p>At this point all the core logic of the game was working.
 From here I created another function that moved the Voldemort ghosts onto the board more smoothly.
 Prior to this it had been a bit janky.
 Then I created a game timer function that used a series of setIntervals and setTimeouts to get the game logic working in sync.
 Lastly I made a function that would play, ‘Hedwig’s Theme Song’ when a player clicked the ‘play game’ button on the home page.</p>